 Other demon films have actual demons present, and generally the characters must band together to defeat them, like The Exorcist (1973) and Constantine (2005).
 But there is a third more interesting variation of demon film, one where you are never sure if the demon was actually there, if the person was making it up, or if they deluded themselves.
 This presents an interesting moral dilemma, and really hinges on your beliefs on responsibility and religion, and if there is a distinction between the two.

 Tangent aside, demon films toy with the politics around inside and out, those transgressive boarders between what I am and what I am not.
 In doing so, they are often very self-reflexive and critical of the current political, moral, and sexual arguments of the day.
 Take Rosemary’s Baby, which given the whole Polanski thing, I won’t talk about at length.
 Suffice to say, the protagonist is a violated woman who is forced to give birth to the antichrist, and is deceived by everyone around her, including her husband.
-Many of these issues reflect those women were facing in the 60’s, everything from being in a parasitic marriage, where the man governs everything, especially your body, to having no voice or ability to stop what is happening to you, and finally, to having institutions fail you every time you try to use them (like Rosemary’s visit to the doctor).
+Many of these issues reflect those women were facing in the 60’s (and now), everything from being in a parasitic marriage, where the man governs everything, especially your body, to having no voice or ability to stop what is happening to you, and finally, to having institutions fail you every time you try to use them (like Rosemary’s visit to the doctor).
 It is a problematic movie for a lot of reasons, but it does address some of the ongoing political issues women face.
 It is self-reflexive in that women in the audience recognize what is happening, even if it is in an exaggerated shape.

 Whether or not the film itself is aware of some of these issues is difficult to say, but they are certainly there for the viewer.
 I would go as far as to say that watching a film about demons and possession is a type of possession, where we are the possessor.
 When we watch a demon film, we take on the characteristics of the protagonist, as we follow their life, we get scared at the same time that they do, and we project onto the characters without their knowledge.
-This is a kind of possession, in that we put our own interpretations and assumptions onto the characters, which changes their motivation.
+This is a kind of possession, in that we put our own interpretations and assumptions onto the characters, which changes their motivation, at least to us.
 I suppose this could be said of all film, but I think it is more apparent in horror, as we are already dealing with compromised characters, so adding an additional layer of possession makes some sense.

 This week, I am focusing on some classic demon films.
 Because there are so many films which include actual demons, rather than that ambiguous kind, I will primarily be examining films with direct representations of demons and hell.
 These are also a bit more fun with the Halloween season, which is only getting started.
 Tune in as I explore why demons are so terrifying, and what they bring out in us, in characters, and in our culture.